Bournemouth stun Arsenal to open door in title race

 Arsenal's first defeat in nine league games means they have 70 points from 32 games to City's 61 from 30.
 City also have the incentive of hosting Arsenal next weekend.

+"Extremely disappointing.
+It's a big punch in the face," Arsenal manager Mikel Arteta said.
+"We were very far from the level that we're expecting, that's for sure.

+"We cannot control (what City do); the only thing we can control is our performance."

-Bournemouth were the better side in the first half and took the lead when Eli Junior Kroupi turned in a deflected cross at the far post in the 17th minute.
+Slick Bournemouth were by far the better side in the first half and took the lead when 19-year-old Eli Junior Kroupi turned in a deflected cross at the far post in the 17th minute.

-Mikel Arteta's side got a helping hand when Bournemouth's Ryan Christie was adjudged to have blocked a ball into the area with his arm, allowing Viktor Gyokeres to equalise from the spot in the 35th minute.
+But Arteta's side got a helping hand when Bournemouth's Ryan Christie was adjudged to have blocked a ball into the area with his arm, allowing Viktor Gyokeres to equalise from the spot in the 35th minute - his 11th goal in all competitions since the turn of the year.

+Arteta rolled the dice by sending on Eberechi Eze, Max Dowman and Leandro Trossard early in the second half but Arsenal huffed and puffed as they again looked overly reliant on set pieces that Bournemouth dealt with calmly.

 A steadying 1-0 victory against Sporting this week in the Champions League quarter-final first leg should have paved the way for a commanding display against Bournemouth.

-But they can have no complaints against an agile side who played on Arsenal's nerves with their clever brand of football.
+But they looked inhibited and could have no real complaints against an agile side who played on Arsenal's nerves with their clever brand of football.

+Some boos rang out at the end as Arsenal's players trudged off and they will need to quickly re-focus with a huge week ahead.
+They host Sporting on Wednesday before what could be a seismic clash with City next weekend.